DFHack/dfhack/docs/Compile.rst

 * Scripts with ``install`` prefix will build DFHack and install it to the previously selected DF path.
 * Scripts with ``package`` prefix will build and create a .zip package of DFHack.

+Compiling from the command line is generally the quickest and easiest option.
+However be aware that due to the limitations of cmd.exe - especially in versions of Windows prior to Windows 10 - it can be very hard to see what happens during a build.
+If you get a failure, you may miss important errors or warnings due to the tiny window size and extremely limieted scrollback.
+For that reason you may prefer to compile in the IDE which will show all build output.

+Alternatively (or additionally), consider installing an improved Windows terminal such as `Cmder <http://cmder.net/>`_.
+Easily installed through Chocolatey with:
+``choco install cmder``.

 Building/installing from the Visual Studio IDE:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 After running the generate script as above, you will have a new folder called VC2010.
-Open the file ``dfhack.sln`` from that folder - and if you have multiple versions of VS
+Open the file ``dfhack.sln`` inside that folder.
+If you have multiple versions of
-installed, make sure you choose Visual Studio 2010.
+Visual Studio installed, make sure you open with Visual Studio 2010.

 The first thing you must then do is change the build type.
 It defaults to Debug,
 but this cannot be used on Windows.
 Debug is not binary-compatible with DF.
-If you try to use a debug build with DF, you'll only get crashes.
+If you try to use a debug build with DF, you'll only get crashes and for this
-For this reason the Windows "debug" scripts actually do RelWithDebInfo builds,
+reason the Windows "debug" scripts actually do RelWithDebInfo builds.
-so after loading the Solution, change the Build Type to either either Release
+After loading the Solution, change the Build Type to either ``Release``
-or RelWithDebInfo build.
+or ``RelWithDebInfo``.

 Then build the ``INSTALL`` target listed under ``CMakePredefinedTargets``.